adobe/spectrum-web-components/packages/slider/README.md

 TODO when an option is created to focus on the number field via tab:
 When a slider is `editable`, the <kbd>Arrow Left (&larr;)</kbd> and <kbd>Arrow Right (&rarr;)</kbd> keys are used to move the cursor within the number input field.
 Since the slider itself can already be incremented via the arrow keys, the number field stepper buttons are not available via keyboard.
 -->

+Review the accessibility guidelines for the [slider handle](../slider-handle).